Goutch/HellbenderEngine/README.md

   - [ ] Labels
   - [ ] Panels
 - [ ] Engine Internal rework
+  - [ ] Swapchain semaphores are not handled correctly, new validation layers will throw an error.
   - [ ] Descriptor allocation need to change, use a descriptor allocator from VkGuide or something similar
 - [ ] Engine API rework
   - [ ] Resources
-    - [ ] Use Handles instead of pointers, this simplify code so engine objects can be stack allocated
+    - [x] Use Handles instead of pointers, this simplify code so engine objects can be stack allocated
     - [ ] Add Shader hot reloading
 - [ ] Documentation
 ### Wiki